RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

-In this exercise and the related examples, I present a working solution for deploying a **complete monitoring stack** in a single node within a Kubernetes cluster, intended for **non-production** environments.
+Here I present a working solution for deploying a **complete monitoring stack** in a single node within a Kubernetes cluster, intended for **non-production** environments.
 Logs and metrics are stored locally on the node’s file system.
 Although this setup is not suitable for production use, it serves as a valuable learning opportunity for understanding how to deploy and configure these components.
 It can be useful for local development and testing, and it provides foundational knowledge for working with distributed and production environments.

 The end result is a system that can collect telemetries at a single endpoint using a standard interface, and display informations like in the following pictures: